GRESB/tableau-server/linux-install/README.md

 Edit the `linux-install/tableau-server-container-setup-tool-${container_setup_version}/build-utils` file and add the needed variables to the `add_args_to_dockerfile` function.
-For our needs we are customising the UID and GUIds, so we add 3 new variables to the variables array.
+For our needs we are customizing the UID and GUIds, so we add three new variables to the variable array.

 Before: